skeema/skeema/README.md

 * Skeema does not perform online ALTERs unless configured to do so.
 Be aware that most regular ALTERs lock the table and may cause replication lag.
 * Skeema does not automatically verify that there is sufficient free disk space to perform an ALTER operation.
 * External online schema change tools can, in theory, be buggy and cause data loss.
 Skeema does not endorse or guarantee any particular third-party tool.
+* There is no tracking of *in-flight* operations yet.
+This means in a large production environment where schema changes take a long time to run, it is the user's responsibility to ensure that Skeema is only run from one location in a manner that prevents concurrent execution.
+This will almost certainly be improved in future releases.
 * Skeema does **not** currently prevent changing the **type** of an existing column, even though this is a destructive action in some cases, such as reducing the size of a column.
 Future versions may be more protective about this scenario and require supplying an option to confirm.
 * Accidentally running schema changes against a replica directly, instead of the master, may break replication.
 It is the user's responsibility to ensure that the host and port options in each `.skeema` configuration file point only to masters.
 * As with the vast majority of open source software, Skeema is distributed without warranties of any kind.
 See LICENSE.